Avetik Isahakyan: Legacy

-One of the busiest streets of Yerevan, stretching for 1.1 km from Nalbandyan Street to Baghramyan Avenue in Yerevan's Kentron district, is named after Isahakyan.
-The bronze-granite statue of Avetik Isahakyan by sculptor Sargis Baghdasaryan and architect Liparit Sadoyan was opened in 1965 in Yerevan Circular Park The first public library of Yerevan opened on Amiryan Street in 1935 was named after Avetik Isahakyan in 1955, on his 80th birthday.
+Upon Isahakyan's death in 1957, Anastas Mikoyan wrote that the poet "sacredly preserved the best traditions of the centuries-old culture of old Armenia and, through his tireless creative work, made an invaluable contribution to the construction of a new socialist culture in Armenia."
+One of the busiest streets of Yerevan, stretching for 1.1 km from Nalbandyan Street to Baghramyan Avenue, was named after Isahakyan.
+The bronze-granite statue of Isahakyan by sculptor Sargis Baghdasaryan and architect Liparit Sadoyan was opened in 1965 in Yerevan's Circular Park.

+The first public library of Yerevan opened on Amiryan Street in 1935 was named after Isahakyan in 1955, on his 80th birthday.
 Isahakyan's portrait appears on the Armenian 10,000 dram bill.
 It was also featured on an Armenian postage stamp in 2000 and a Soviet postage stamp in 1975.